- Scientific name: Salmo trutta

 - IUCN Status: LC (Least Concern)

-- Distribution: Widespread distribution in freshwater rivers and coastal areas around Britian and Ireland.
+- Distribution: Widespread distribution in freshwater rivers and coastal areas around Britain and Ireland.

 - Feeds on: Smaller trout feed on insects such as mayflies and freshwater invertebrates.
 Once mature trout become hunters, feeding on any smaller fish they come across.

 - Description: Powerfully built muscular fish.
-Body can be anything from silvery to brown to orange/yellow (specimens found in the sea are more likely to be silvery).
+The body can be anything from silvery to brown to orange/yellow (specimens found in the sea are more likely to be silvery).
 Large eyes and a variable number of black spots on the back and flanks, with other coloured spots sometimes also present.
 Prominent dorsal and second anal fins.
-Tail is flat and broad with little fork.
+The tail is only slightly forked.
 Lower jaw often has noticeable upwards curvature.

 While trout are considered a freshwater species they are also found in saltwater, and there is no genetic difference between sea trout and the freshwater brown trout – they are the same species of fish.
 The difference comes from the fact that all trout hatch in freshwater.
 Some trout migrate to the sea and may live there for years (being classed as ‘sea trout’).
 Others, stay in freshwater their whole lives and are known as brown trout.
 Trout found in the sea are almost certain to be female.
 After a while they will travel up rivers to return to the freshwater environment and spawn.

 Young trout will consume insects such as mayflies as well as invertebrates.
 When older they will continue to feed on these species but also become hunters, pursuing and eating any smaller fish they can find.
 When in freshwater they will also feed on a range of other animals such as frogs and may also eat small aquatic mammals such as water voles.